bigchaindb/js-bigchaindb-graphql/README.md

 }
 ```

-- Do a text-search on transactions that matches the asset fields/values:
+### Text-search on transactions that matches the asset fields/values

 ```graphql
 query {
     search(text: "b") {